To paraphrase Stan Lee, the creator of Spiderman, “With great content come great brands!”

 The ad’s price, content and scarcity created buzz.
 In an era where marketers didn’t plan Super Bowl advertising support such as websites and social media, Apple planned 100 days of promotion for the Macintosh following the Super Bowl.

-What did Apple gain?
-Take note.
+What did Apple gain with this expensive advertising investment?
 By 1984 standards, Apple’s ad was expensive.
 It cost $900,000 to produce and $800,000 for the 60 second media spot.
 (Note: To quality for advertising awards, the ad aired in the wee hours of the morning in a small tv market when no one was up.)

-YET Apple’s 1984 Super Bowl investment yielded real measurable benefits, both hard and soft.
+YET Apple’s 1984 Super Bowl investment yielded measurable results:

 - Earned media.
-In the pre-Internet, pre-social media, Apple received $5 million in free television time with post-Super Bowl news discussion.
+In 1984’s pre-Internet, pre-social media, Apple received $5 million in free television time with post-Super Bowl news discussion.
 This was PR at its best.

 - Sales.
 Apple sold $155 million worth of Macintoshes in the 3 months following the Super Bowl.